mikejmz24/ISO_Auditing_tool/README.md

 ```

 You can also seed the database which inserts data based on csv files that match the database tables.
-To seed the database you can execute the following makek command:
+To seed the database you can execute the following make command:

 ```bash
 make migrate